-Generation Capacity Resources shall be eligible for commitment on parameter-limited schedules under the following circumstances:
+Generation Capacity Resources shall be eligible for commitment on Parameter-Limited Schedules:

-- For the 2018/2019 Delivery Year, in the event that PJM: (i) declares a Maximum Generation Emergency; (ii) issues a Maximum Generation Emergency Alert; or (iii) schedules units based on the anticipation of a Maximum Generation Emergency or a Maximum Generation Emergency Alert for all or any part of such Operating Day, generation resources of FRR Entities not committed as Base Capacity Resources or Capacity Performance Resources will be committed on the more economic schedule of their price based parameter-limited schedule and price based schedule. - For Capacity Performance Resources, in the event that PJM: (i) declares a Maximum Generation Emergency; (ii) issues a Maximum Generation Emergency Alert, Hot Weather Alert, Cold Weather Alert; or (iii) schedules units based on the anticipation of a Maximum Generation Emergency, Maximum Generation Emergency Alert, Hot Weather Alert or Cold Weather Alert for all or any part of such Operating Day; generation resources will be committed on the more economic schedule of their price based parameter limited schedule and price based schedule. - For Base Capacity Resources, in the event that PJM: (i) declares a Maximum Generation Emergency; (ii) issues a Maximum Generation Emergency Alert, Hot Weather Alert during hot weather operations; or (iii) schedules units based on the anticipation of a Maximum Generation Emergency, Maximum Generation Emergency Alert, Hot Weather Alert during hot weather operations for all or any part of such Operating Day; generation resources will be committed on the more economic schedule of their price based parameter limited schedule and price based schedule. - Under each of the above circumstances, if a Market Seller fails the three pivotal supplier test in the Energy Markets, the Seller's resources will be committed on the schedule with the least cost among the cost-based schedule, price-based schedule and price-based parameter limited schedule.
+In the event that PJM: (i) declares a Maximum Generation Emergency; (ii) issues a Maximum Generation Emergency Alert, Hot Weather Alert, Cold Weather Alert; or (iii) schedules resources based on the anticipation of a Maximum Generation Emergency, Maximum Generation Emergency Alert, Hot Weather Alert or Cold Weather Alert for all or any part of such Operating Day; generation resources will be committed on the more economic schedule of their price based Parameter Limited Schedule and price based schedule.

+Under the above circumstance, if a Market Seller fails the Three Pivotal Supplier test in the Energy Markets, the Seller's resources will be committed on the schedule with the least cost among the cost-based schedule, price-based schedule and price-based Parameter Limited Schedule.